ggemre/arch_dotfiles/README.md

 - tty-clock is set to a random color when launched with "clock" alias
 - fish uses the [tide](https://github.com/IlanCosman/tide) prompt

 Custom screensaver (using [cmatrix](https://github.com/abishekvashok/cmatrix)).
-Can be called from commandline or from powermenu (rofi):
+Can be called from commandline or from powermenu (rofi).
+Will trigger automatically after 8 minutes of inactivity:

 ![Screen3](Screenshots/screen4.png)